Audren10/Nearest-low-rank-correlation-matrix/README.md

 The structure of the code follows the chapters of the thesis.
 For example, `sec4_1` corresponds to Section 1 of Chapter 4, and `app_3` refers to the third appendix.

 **Usage note:**
-Before running the code, unzip the large portfolio matrix of size 18,895 × 18,895.
-Once decompressed, you will be ready to execute the scripts.
+Before running the codes, make sure you have the large portfolio matrix of size 18,895 × 18,895.
+The file is very heavy so not possible to upload in Github : this is a confidential data shared by Antoine Vandendorpe from BNP.

 Most of the key results are located in the folders named `Results_SNM_...`.